Church of Our Saviour, Brookline: Present day

 The ninth and present rector is the Rev. Joel M. Ives, a native of Rockport, Massachusetts and a graduate of the General Theological Seminary in New York.
-The music program follows the English cathedral tradition with a choir of twenty members, under the direction of music director Jennifer Lester.
-The Sunday School follows a Montessori-based Godly Play curriculum for elementary school level classes and uses experiential activities and thought-provoking class discussions.for the middle school class.
+The music program follows the English cathedral tradition with a choir of twenty members, under the direction of music director Katie Yosua.
+The Sunday School follows a Montessori-based Godly Play curriculum for elementary school level classes and uses experiential activities and thought-provoking class discussions for the middle school class.
 Middle school and high school students also participate in the Charles River Deanery Youth Collaborative, which offers teens town-wide and regional social and community service mission-based events.
+Sunday services take place in the fall, winter, and spring at 10:30AM with a coffee hour following the service.
+In the summer, services switch to 10:00AM and are held outdoors in the Cloister of the Church.